Book review of Finally, Some Good News by Delicious Tacos.

 Delicious Tacos is in an impossible situation.
 His debts will take decades to pay off.
 His job is an abomination.
 His landlady is a nasty harridan who pushes him around.
 His bike got stolen by Dreamers.
 His cat died.
 And here, unfortunately, we are back to the unnuked real world.

-Those of us who have followed Tacos for some time know he was an alcoholic for decades, recently got clean, got a job, and occasionally has even found religion.
+Those of us who have followed Tacos for some time know he was an alcoholic for decades, recently got clean, got a job, and has found religion.
 His vices still exist but are now duller and more sexual.
 The problems in his life are not those of a recovering alcoholic – they are the problems of many ordinary men of his age.
 Debt.
 Cars that break down.
 An inability to get ahead even if he works himself to the bone forever.
 More than anything, a lack of love, purpose and hope for the future.

 The very start riffed off his earlier blog posts and my heart fell.
 I really wanted this to be a great book, not just an expanded blog post.
 But I continued and soon was lost inside it.
 It didn’t give me love, purpose and hope but it bloody well made me laugh, and I finished it late that afternoon.
 While it was very funny, I also experienced a kind of gloomy background horror at being shown the world as it is: a nuclear holocaust certainly solves a lot of our problems.
 Kind of like the frogs in Magnolia.